5 Ways to Teach Kids Kitchen Skills

 #2 Make prepping a party

-You may not have a wrap-around porch and a bowl of home-grown green beans to snap, but you can still work side by side and teach kids to shuck corn, scrub carrots and potatoes, and safely peel or slice vegetables.
+You may not have a wrap-around porch and a bowl of home-grown green beans to snap, but you can still work side by side.
+Teaching your kids to shuck corn, scrub carrots and potatoes, and safely peel or slice vegetables is a great way to start.

 Even children who are too young to use a sharp knife can use kitchen shears to snip leafy greens or herbs, or use a Zyliss Slicer with help.